flaviusb/flaviusb.net/unpublished/disentangling-some-annoying-autoantonyms.md

 - politics
 - language
 - pedantry
+- rant
 ---

-This post was prompted by running into the same word being used in completly contradictory ways that were central to certain political arguments I keep having with people.
+This post was prompted by repeated headdesking caused by running into the same word being used in rather different ways by people in political arguments, and having people respond explosively when I try to pin them down on a meaning or discuss why what I am talking about is different.
 Now, I do not live in the US, so at least most people here can have 'Communism' and 'Socialism' explained to them and not explode before you have finished the first sentence, but I do still run into some problems with that.
 Trying to explain what I mean or pin down what other people mean by 'Capitalism' is worse though.
-So, first an overall explanation, then some specific examples.
+So, first an overall explanation, then a simple example, then more of an explanation, then the Big Three.

 Why Autoantonyms?
 -----------------